 Generally reduction of the disulfide bonds is performed prior to proteolysis to improve digestion efficiency and maximize sequence coverage.
 Peptide mapping can also be performed without reduction to determine the positions of disulfide bridges and/or free thiols (sulfhydryl groups).

-Talk to our group of experts today about our peptide mapping services
+Talk to our group of expert chemists today about our peptide mapping services